alexpineda/titan-reactor/CREATING_PLUGINS.md

 Your plugin is considered a scene controller if your plugin has a `onEnterScene` callback.
 A scene controller defines viewports, what they are used for, and responds to user input in order to change camera positions and transitions.

+Unlike regular plugins, any hooks won't be executed unless the scene is active, including regular plugin hooks.

 ```js
 // REQUIRED.
 async onEnterScene(prevData);